IBM/vmwaas-terraform-examples/README.md

 ```

-For example, to list your virtual data centers:
+To list your virtual data centers:

 ```bash
 % ./vmwaas.sh vdcs